tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

 Arguments:

--&lt;task>: Type of sql to generate.
+* &lt;task>: Type of sql to generate.
 The possible tasks are:
 READ\_ONLY\_UPDATE, READ\_ONLY\_LIST, READ\_ONLY\_RESTORE, and
 READ\_ONLY\_RESTORE\_LIST.
 The UPDATE tasks deal with removing permissions.
 The second two deal with restoring permissions from an archive table.

--&lt;site id file name>: The input file of site ids can have any name.
-The resulting sql files may be very large since the script generates many sql statements for each site.
-It may be good to break the input file into multiple files of, say, 100 sites per file.

-- {optional configuration file name}: The script takes an optional second argument which names a yml configuration file.
-Suitable configuration files are provided for CTools Prod, QA, and Dev.
-The default file name in the script is for Prod so the normal user will seldom need to specify a file name.
-For testing specify the appropriate CTDEV or CTQA configuration file.
-The name of the file should make it easy to chose the correct one.
-The configuration file primarily specifies the roles and permissions to be modified.

-## Creating and running Read Only SQL.
-1. Make sure that an copy of the *sakai\_realm\_rl\_fn* table has been made.
-Since we expect little change in the sites it isn't necessary to make a copy every time the read_only scripts are run.
-1. Update the corresponding yml file with the name of the archive table.
-1. Generate a file of site ids to update.
-1. Run the script to generate sql and use the site ids file as input.
-Use the ./runRO.sh wrapper script to run the tool.
+* &lt;site id file name>

+* {optional configuration file name}  This defaults to a configuration for the production instance.
+The only changes required for this file would be for the archive table name.

+## Running the output SQL

-1. Have a DBA run and commit the resulting sql.
-In production it must be run by a DBA.
+Have a DBA run and commit the resulting sql.
+To see the effect of the results immediately a CTools admin should reset the memory caches from the memory Ctools admin site.

-# Modifying and Releasing  the scripts ##
+# Developers only: Modifying and Releasing  the scripts

 Developers should use the ./buildCPMTools.sh scripts to package up the perl script into a 'packed' script that can be distributed.
 The build